 For example, the CIPFA Statement of the Role of the Chief Financial Officer in Local Government is a specific requirement.
 The ability of the S151 Officer to be involved in and influence the strategic direction of the authority is an essential control.
-This has been especially important during 2018/19 and the table in the Annual Governance Statement confirms the Council's compliance in this matter for 2018/19.
+This has been especially important during 2019/20 and the financial management section in the Annual Governance Statement confirms the Council's compliance in this matter for 2019/20.

 3.5.
 In accordance with the CIPFA "disclosure requirements", following formal approval of the draft Annual Governance Statement, the Governance Board will develop an Action Plan to take forward the remaining outstanding issues aimed at further strengthening the Council's governance.
-Many of these will already be known and on-going actions, such as the continual review of the Constitution and key financial policies.
+Many of these will already be known and on-going actions, such as the continual review of the Constitution and key financial and organisational policies.